Develop a sound understanding of the way hospitality businesses operate and what it takes to create memorable customer experiences.

-In your first year you take papers that cover fundamental hospitality concepts, including the papers International Hospitality Management and Applied Food and Beverage Management (Restaurant).
+In your first year you take courses that cover fundamental hospitality concepts, including the courses International Hospitality Management and Applied Food and Beverage Management (Restaurant).

 You explore themes of hospitality for social change and what it means to be hospitable within hospitality organisations and society, while still focusing on the practical skills required.

-In your second and third year, you develop in-depth skills and knowledge of hospitality through your chosen major and can take papers from a range of other areas.
-Issues of sustainability, ethics and social justice will be explored in all the hospitality papers you take.
+In your second and third year, you develop in-depth skills and knowledge of hospitality through your chosen major and can take courses from a range of other areas.
+Issues of sustainability, ethics and social justice will be explored in all the hospitality courses you take.

-In your final core paper, Work Integrated Learning, you complete workplace experience in an organisation related to your major.
+In your final core course, Work Integrated Learning, you complete workplace experience in an organisation related to your major.